 Julie Shue, State Co-Director of the Colorado Schools to Watch program stated, “We congratulate these schools for being places of exceptional learning for adolescents.
 These schools demonstrate that high-performance is a result of intentional focus on individual student academic growth and achievement.
 These schools recognize the importance of meeting the needs of all of their students and ensuring that every child has access to a rigorous, high-quality education.”

-Selection is based on a written application that requires schools to show how they met criteria developed by the Forum.
-State teams organized by the Colorado Schools to Watch program conduct site visits in order to affirm that they have indeed met the rigorous requirements of the award.
-These teams observe classrooms, interview administrators, teachers, and parents, review achievement data, suspension rates, instructional quality, and student work.
+Selection is based on a written application that required schools to show how they met criteria developed by the Forum.
+Schools that appeared to meet the criteria were then visited by state teams who observed classrooms, interviewed administrators, teachers, and parents, and looked at achievement data, suspension rates, quality of lessons, and student work.
 Schools are recognized for a three-year period, and at the end of three years must repeat the process in order to be re-designated.

-Nineteen states are currently involved in the program and the addition of these Grand Valley raises the total number of Schools to Watch to over 400 nationwide.
+Nineteen states are currently involved in the program and the addition of these 6 schools raises the total number of Schools to Watch to over 300 nationwide.

-The National Forum sponsors the Schools to Watch state program with the support of members, the National Association for Elementary School Principals, the National Association of Secondary School Principals, the Association of Middle Level Education, Learning Forward, and the State Schools to Watch programs.
+The National Forum sponsors the Schools to Watch state program with the support of members, the National Association for Elementary School Principals, the National Association of Secondary School Principals, the National Middle School Association, the National Staff Development Council, and the State Schools to Watch programs.

 The National Forum to Accelerate Middle-Grades Reform is an alliance of 65 educators, researchers, national associations, and officers of professional organizations and foundations dedicated to improving education in the middle grades. (www.mgforum.org)